-No. Issue/Topic Area Comment Commenter Staff Response Please do not discriminate against residents who choose to live in single family homes and choose to own automobiles. is to add Missing Middle housing in our single-family neighborhoods near high-capacity transit to create more diverse housing options near transit corridors.
-More protections for renters, less emphasis on homeownership.
+No. Issue/Topic Area Comment Commenter Staff Response who choose to live in single family homes and choose to own automobiles. our single-family neighborhoods near high-capacity transit to create more diverse housing options near transit corridors.
+17. More protections for renters, less emphasis on homeownership.
 We need better protections for renters, less of an obsession with home-ownership, more housing stock diversity, better rates of unit growth, and a policy of reviewing (perhaps every 5 years) the practices governing these things to keep pace with changes on the ground.
 Feeding back into the "connectedness" dimension, there need to be channels for people to express concerns, make observations, comment on changes, etc; that are utilized by a representative slice of the affected populations.
-Edmund Morris These comments will be considered and discussed further during the Planning Board worksessions to inform revisions and reorganization of the draft plan.
-Rezoning the single-family zones Rezoning the single-family zones in the entire county to allow market-rate townhouses, duplexes, triplexes, and apartment buildings by right throughout the single-family neighborhoods does not give residents the diversity to live in neighborhoods of their choice.
+Edmund Morris These comments will be considered and discussed further during the Planning Board worksessions to inform revisions and reorganization of the draft Plan.
+18. Rezoning the single-family zones Rezoning the single-family zones in the entire county to allow market-rate townhouses, duplexes, triplexes, and apartment buildings by right throughout the single-family neighborhoods does not give residents the diversity to live in neighborhoods of their choice.
 When purchasing a home residents consider many factors including schools, commuting distance to employment, nearness to shopping, living close to friends and family, and many other issues.
 Quentin Remein, Michele Albornoz, Linda and Gay Mullings The Plan does not propose rezoning of single-family areas throughout the county and would not eliminate single family housing.
-The draft Plan proposes to add Missing Middle housing such as duplexes and triplexes in single-family zoned neighborhoods near high-capacity transit corridors only, in order to provide more housing type options near transit. -More market rate housing will not address affordable housing issue.
-Nothing is proposed to deal with the specific shortfalls in affordable housing, instead it's a version of the market will solve this - the DC region has been talking County Executive, 8-14- 20 (This comment was Thrive Montgomery already includes several goals, policies, and actions to address the specific shortfalls in affordable housing - including
+The draft Plan proposes to add Missing Middle housing such as duplexes and triplexes in single-family zoned neighborhoods near high-capacity transit corridors only, in order to provide more housing type options near transit.
+19. -More market rate housing will not address affordable housing issue.
+Nothing is proposed to deal with the specific shortfalls in affordable housing, instead it's a version of the market will solve this - the DC region has been talking about a crisis in affordable housing since County Executive, 8-14- 20 (This comment was made on the 6- The draft Plan already includes several goals, policies, and actions to address the specific shortfalls in affordable housing - including increasing our share of the low-